 You can also watch the YouTube video series here!

 Skip to a section

 💡 Tip: If you're looking to optimize your Anima-generated code from your Figma design, check out this article for some additional best practices!

-Naming each and every one of your layers will make your project very organized and easy to navigate.
-Especially if you’re handing it off to another designer or a developer!
+One of the most important habits to implement as a designer is to name and clean up all of your design assets.
+Naming each and every one of your layers will make your project more organized and easy to navigate, especially if you’re handing it off to another designer or a developer!
 Don't forget, these are the same names that will appear in the exported code.

 Do not leave your layer panel looking like this:

 Instead, make it look something like this.
 Descriptive and easy to read:

 Additionally, make sure to delete any layers, styles, frames and elements that are unused or hidden.
 And double check that all your text layers are set to “Auto-width” or “Auto-Height” instead of “Fixed”.

 These might seem like tedious tasks, but they will ensure that the exported code is clean and free of unnecessary clutter!